TheAlgorithms/JavaScript/README.md

     git pull upstream master
     ```

-    If you run into a **merge conflict**, you have to resolve that.
+    If you run into a **merge conflict**, you have to resolve the conflict.
 There are a lot of guides online, or you can try this one by [opensource.com](https://opensource.com/article/20/4/git-merge-conflict).

 5. On your computer, open your text editor, and add your name to the `CONTRIBUTORS.md` file.

-6. Push your changes _to your repository_:
+6. Add the changes with `git add`, `git commit` ([write a good commit message](https://chris.beams.io/posts/git-commit/), if possible):

     ```bash
+    git add CONTRIBUTORS.md
+    git commit -m "Add <your-github-username>"
+    ```

+    **Replace \<your-github-username\>!**

+7. Push your changes _to your repository_:

+    ```bash
     git push origin master
     ```

-7. Go to the GitHub page of _your fork_, and make a pull request:
+8. Go to the GitHub page of _your fork_, and make a pull request:

     ![pull request image](https://help.github.com/assets/images/help/pull_requests/choose-base-and-compare-branches.png)

     Read more about pull requests on the [GitHub help pages](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-8. Wait until Zerobot or or one of the maintainers merges your pull request.
+9. Wait until Zerobot or or one of the maintainers merges your pull request.
 If there are any conflicts, you will get a notification.

-9. Go join a project and start contributing or create your own group apps.
+10. Go join a project and start contributing or create your own group apps.
 Don't be shy and enjoy creating things together (We have over 20 projects for all level of programmers)!
 [Check out this guide](https://github.com/zero-to-mastery/start-here-guidelines/blob/master/Get_Started.md) for more information on selecting a project.

-10. To see the Zero to Mastery Icon in your GitHub profile, [follow these steps](https://help.github.com/articles/publicizing-or-hiding-organization-membership/) (you must complete step 1 and 2 for this to work).
+11. To see the Zero to Mastery Icon in your GitHub profile, [follow these steps](https://help.github.com/articles/publicizing-or-hiding-organization-membership/) (you must complete step 1 and 2 for this to work).

 ## Anatomy of an open source project: